Vivakhnenko/hello-world/README.md

 # hello-world

 I added some changes here
-and removed Tutorial on repository
+and left Tutorial on repository